sciZer0/7/v/README.md

 <br>

-On the Vote Blockchain, there is a special type of account — Protocol&User Controlled Account (PUCA).
+On the Unicorn Blockchain, there is a special type of account — Protocol&User Controlled Account (PUCA).

 The state of such an account (PUCA) is modified/controlled by the two special inbuilt programs — System Program 1 and System Program 2.